Dasharo/docs/docs/variants/msi_z690/openness_analysis.md

 # Intro

-This document aims to compare the openness of Dasharo firmware and AMI BIOS.
+This document aims to compare the openness of Dasharo firmware and AMI BIOS for MSI PRO Z690-A DDR4 WiFI.

 There is an
 [ongoing discussion](https://github.com/Dasharo/dasharo-issues/issues/43)